-Or, to contact your client service team or designated claims office directly,go to fm.com/claims for location and contact information.
+Or, to contact your client service team or designated claims office directly, go to fmglobal.com/claims or affiliatedfm.com/claims for location and contact information.

-\ For clients of FM and FM Affiliated in Canada and the United States only.
+\ For clients of FM Global and AFM in Canada and the United States only.

-Product ordering information:
+Product Ordering Information:

-For additional copies of this publication or other FM resources, order online 24 hours a day, seven days a week at fmcatalog.com.
+For additional copies of this publication or other FM Global resources, order online 24 hours a day, seven days a week at fmglobalcatalog.com.

-Or for personal assistance worldwide, contact our U.S.-based customer services team, Monday - Friday, 8 a.m. - 5 p.m.
+Or, for personal assistance worldwide, contact our U.S.-based customer services team, Monday - Friday, 8 a.m. - 5 p.m.
 ET:

-Toll-free: (1)877 364 6726 (Canada and United States)

-By phone: +1 (1)401 477 7744 By fax: +1 (1)401 477 7010 Email: fmcustomerservices@fmglobal.com
+Toll-free: (1)877 364 6726 (Canada and the United States) Phone: +1 (1)401 477 7744 Fax: +1 (1)401 477 7010 Email: customerservices@fmglobal.com